The Cat in the Hat (2003 film): Music

-Grazer's frequent collaborator David Newman scored the film.
-The soundtrack was released on November 18, 2003.
+When production began, songs written by Randy Newman were dropped because they were deemed inferior; Newman's cousin and frequent collaborator of Grazer, David, instead composed the score for the film.
+The soundtrack was released on November 18, 2003, by Decca Records and UMG Soundtracks.
 Originally, Marc Shaiman was going to compose the score for the film, but due to Newman already being chosen for the film score, Shaiman instead wrote the film's songs with Scott Wittman.
-The soundtrack also features a song by Smash Mouth ("Getting Better"), which makes it the third Mike Myers-starring film in a row to feature a song by Smash Mouth after Shrek and Austin Powers in Goldmember.
+The soundtrack features a cover of the song "Getting Better" by the Beatles, performed by Smash Mouth; this marks the third film starring Mike Myers in a lead role to feature music by Smash Mouth, after Shrek (2001) and Austin Powers in Goldmember (2002).
 The trailer for the film uses a version of "Hey!
 Pachuco!" by the Royal Crown Revue.
 The soundtrack also includes two songs performed by Myers, who plays the Cat.
 Newman's score won a BMI Film Music Award.
-Hang On by Smash Mouth was also featured in the film but was not included on the soundtrack.
-Two tracks in the score, “Military Academy Seduction”, and “Rescuing Nevens”, included a reference to Jerry Goldsmith's soundtracks from the film, Dennis the Menace (1993).
+Hang On by Smash Mouth was also featured in the film, but it was not included in the soundtrack.
+Two tracks in the score, "Military Academy Seduction", and "Rescuing Nevens", included a reference to Jerry Goldsmith's soundtracks from the film, Dennis the Menace (1993).
 Just before the film's end credits roll, "Tangerine Speedo" by Chicago band Caviar (from their self-titled album) plays.